hobg0blin/web-production-2/week1/js_refresher.md

 ## Scoping

 Global variables are declared outside of functions, but can be accessed within them.
-If we redeclare a global variable inside a function, it’ll change withing that function but not outside of it.
+If we redeclare a global variable inside a function, it’ll change within that function but not outside of it.

 ```
   var myName = “Brent”